MicrosoftDocs/windows-dev-docs/terminal/custom-terminal-gallery/powerline-in-powershell.md

 ---
-title: Windows Terminal Powerline in PowerShell Configuration
+title: Windows Terminal Powerline in PowerShell
 description: This is the configuration and theme for Powerline in PowerShell.
 author: cinnamon-msft
 ms.author: cinnamon